ElayyanAreej/java-fundamentals/README.md

 ## Lab: 06 - inheritance
 contain two classes one for the **restaurants** and another for the **review** restaurants class has name, starts ,price category and a multiple reviews that can be added by the review instance.

+## lab: 07 - inheritance part2
+add **shop** class and **theaters** class

+A Shop should have a name, description, and number of dollar signs. constructor, toString method for Shops.
+The users also want to review shops!

+A Theater class; a Theater should have a name and all of the movies currently showing there. constructor, toString, addMovie,removeMovie methods Theater is just as reviewable as your Restaurant and your Shop.
+Some reviews should now have a String movie instance variable, to hold which movie that reviewer is referencing.